ericcornelissen/portfolio/SECURITY.md

 # Security Policy

-I take security issues for my portfolio websit eand project seriously.
+I take security issues for my portfolio website and project seriously.
 I appreciate your efforts to responsibly disclose your findings.
 Due to the non-funded and open-source nature of the project, I take a best-efforts approach when it comes to engaging with security reports.